PascalMarechal/cpphttp/README.md

 ## Disclaimer

 This project is under development and is not currently usable in a production environment.\
-Please feel free to ask features or/and send me any bug report.
+Please feel free to ask new features and/or send me any bug report.